open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 [`SnapshotStatus`][snapshot-status]
 - (Conditions)
-- LastReconciledDigest:
-  - Purpose?
-- LastReconciledTag:
-  - Purpose?
+- LastReconciledDigest: determine, if reconciliation is necessary.
+Marks the last SUCCESSFULLY reconciled digest.
+- LastReconciledTag: determine, if reconciliation is necessary.
+Marks the last SUCCESSFULLY reconciled tag.
 - RepositoryURL: Concrete URL pointing to the local registry including the service name
 - (ObservedGeneration)